enricocattaneo/football-match-prediction/README.md

 design of the included information or sharing a particular affinity.
 Another crucial novelty of our approach derives from utilizing a vast and comprehensive dataset.
 While previous studies have, in a few cases, used datasets of larger size in terms of the number of matches than our dataset, this study is novel in considering a more extensive feature space.
 This analysis significantly increased the data dimensionality by almost an order of magnitude compared to prior studies.

 A shared set of techniques was  employed throughout this study to ensure comparability across the results obtained from different datasets, including all the subsets and the comprehensive dataset.
-To serve as a benchmark, we supposed a model that solely predicts this class as a reference for submodel performances (44.3% accuracy).

 The first step of our standard approach was an 80/20 split of the available data into separate training and testing sets through stratified sampling.
 After the split and to conduct an exhaustive analysis, we employed a systematic procedure to identify the optimal model while improving its robustness and generalization.
 This approach involved a grid search, with five-fold cross-validation for evaluation, over various preprocessing techniques and classification  algorithms.
 Additionally, hyperparameter tuning was  applied for each model to enhance its performance.
 The grid search considers various preprocessing techniques, such as categorical encoding (one-hot and ordinal) and feature scaling (normalization  and  standardization).
 Also, dimensionality reduction methods were assessed, including feature extraction (PCA) and feature selection processes (mutual